Walpurgis Night (album): Release and promotion

 Logo used for promotion of 回:Walpurgis Night.

 On October 12, 2020, it was reported that GFriend would come back on November 9 with a new studio album titled 回:Walpurgis Night.
 It's the third and last release of the series "回".
 Preorders began on October 19.
 On October 20, it was confirmed that the group will perform some tracks from the album in advance during their online concert GFriend C:ON on October 31.
 On October 24, the group released the checklist of their album.
 The tracklist of 回:Walpurgis Night was released two days later, including the lead single "Mago" as well as previous releases "Apple", "Crossroads" and "Labyrinth".
 On October 27, the first set of concept photos titled "My Way" were released.
 The second set titled "My Room" was released on October 28.
 Moving photos for "My Room" only were uploaded later on the same day.
 On October 29, Source Music released the last set of concept photos titled "My Girls".
 On October 31, the group revealed and performed in advance the sub-unit songs "Secret Diary", "Better Me" and "Night Drive" during their online concert GFriend C:ON.
 On the same day, members Eunha and Umji showcased a tip of the song and the choreography for "Mago" on the show Knowing Bros.
 On November 4, the highlight medley for the album was uploaded on HYBE Labels' YouTube channel.
 The first teaser for their lead single "Mago" was uploaded on the same channel on November 6.
 Two days later, the second teaser was released.

 The album was released on November 9, The music video for "Mago" was released on the same day.

 Production and composition

 For "Mago", Eunha, Yuju and Umji participated in composing and writing lyrics for the song.

 "Secret Diary", "Better Me" and "Night Drive" are sub-unit songs, performed respectively by Yerin and SinB, by Sowon and Umji and by Eunha and Yuju.
 Each of the members participated in composing and writing lyrics for their respective song.

 The songs "Apple", "Crossroads" and "Labyrinth" were previously released from the prior '回' album series, with the tracks having updated harmonies during the choruses.
-These versions of the songs are not found on the iTunes version of the album, rather are on the physical release of the CD.
+These versions of the songs are not found on the iTunes version of the album, but rather are on the physical release of the CD.